 According to Peter Wong, deputy chairman and chief executive at HSBC Asia-Pacific: “Fintech complements rather than threatens banking institutions.
 In my experience, banking has always been about technology, so today’s fintech innovation boom represents evolution rather than revolution for traditional banking.”
 And it’s not just the new fintechs that are innovating the way people engage with banking:

-- UBS and DBS have both introduced robo-advisers to provide real-time portfolio analytics services on a personalised basis to their high-net-worth clients.
+- UBS and DBS have both introduced robo-advisers to provide real-time portfolio analytics services on a personalized basis to their high-net-worth clients.

 - US Bank is using the IoT to offer light bulbs that flash when something is happening in your account.